Stevens-Johnson syndrome/TEN induced by lamotrigine in a patient with a cerebral cavernous malformation: a case report

 • Alberto Corrà Department of Health Sciences, Section of Dermatology, University of Florence, P. Palagi Hospital, Florence, Italy.

-• Elena Mariotti Department of Health Sciences, Section of Dermatology, University of Florence, P. Palagi Hospital, Florence, Italy.
+• Elena Biancamaria Mariotti Department of Health Sciences, Section of Dermatology, University of Florence, P. Palagi Hospital, Florence, Italy.

 • Cristina Aimo Department of Health Sciences, Section of Dermatology, University of Florence, P. Palagi Hospital, Florence, Italy.